RAB: Provable Robustness Against Backdoor Attacks: Introduction

-However, a general theoretical framework alone cannot provide reasonable certified radius for backdoor attacks.
-Our \underline{second step/contribution} is to instantiate our theoretical framework with a practical training pipeline RAB which provides provable robustness against backdoor attacks.
-At a high level, as shown in Figure~\ref{fig:process}, given a training set $\cD$, RAB generates $N$ additional ``smoothed" training data $\cD+\epsilon_i$ by adding noise $\epsilon_i$ ($i \in \{1,\ldots,N\}$) drawn from a certain smoothing distribution and train a set of classifiers.
-These models are then aggregated to generate a ``smoothed classifier" for which we prove that its output will be consistent regardless of whether there are backdoors added during training, as long as the backdoor patterns satisfy certain conditions.
-Concretely, our optimization goal can be classified into two categories: (1) Certification Radius and (2) Certification Efficiency.
-To improve the \textit{certification radius}, we certify DNN classifiers with a data augmentation scheme and in the meantime, explore the impact of a differentially private training process and show that such inherently ``smoothed" models enjoy higher certified robustness.
-This provides additional guidance of improving the certified robustness against backdoor attacks and we hope that it can inspire other researches in the future.
-To improve the \textit{certification efficiency}, we observed that for certain families of classifiers, namely $K$-nearest neighbor classifiers, we can develop an efficient algorithm to compute the smoothing result \textit{exactly}, eliminating the need to resort to Monte Carlo algorithms as for generic classifiers.
+However, this basic version is not enough to provide satisfactory certified robustness against backdoor attacks.
+When we instantiate our theoretical framework with a practical training pipeline to provide certified robustness against backdoor attacks, we need to further develop nontrivial techniques to improve two aspects: (1) Certification Radius and (2) Certification Efficiency.
+Our \textbf{second step/contribution} are two non-trivial technical optimizations.
+(1) To improve the \textit{certification radius}, we certify DNN classifiers with a data augmentation the scheme enabled by hash functions and, in the meantime, explore different design decisions such as the smoothness of the training process.
+This provides additional guidance for improving the certified robustness against backdoor attacks and we hope that it can inspire other researches in the future.
+(2) To improve the \textit{certification efficiency}, we observed that for certain families of classifiers, namely $K$-nearest neighbor classifiers, we can develop an efficient algorithm to compute the smoothing result \textit{exactly, eliminating the need to resort to Monte Carlo algorithms as for generic classifiers}.

-Our \underline{third contribution} is an extensive benchmark, evaluating our framework RAB on multiple machine learning models and provide the first collection of certified robustness bounds on a diverse range of datasets such as MNIST, CIFAR-10, ImageNet, and a spambase tabular data with a focus on binary classifiers.
-We hope that these experiments and benchmarks can provide future directions for improving the robustness of machine learning models.
+Our \textbf{third contribution} is an extensive benchmark, evaluating our framework RAB on multiple machine learning models and provide the first collection of certified robustness bounds on a diverse range of datasets, namely MNIST, CIFAR-10, ImageNette, as well as spambase tabular data.
+We hope that these experiments and benchmarks can provide future directions for improving the robustness of ML models against backdoors.

-Being the first result on provable robustness against backdoor attacks, we are convinced that these results will be improved by follow-up work in the near future.
+Being the first result on certified robustness against backdoor attacks, we believe that these results can be further improved by future research endeavours inspired by this work.
 We make the code and evaluation protocol publicly available with the hope to facilitate future research by the community.